Peugeot Citroen posts $6.7 billion loss for 2012

 The number of new car registrations in Europe fell by 8.2 percent last year to the lowest level since 1995, according to Brussels-based car industry group ACEA.
 The French car market slumped 13.9 percent in 2012.

-Peugeot Citroen is being hit by a deepening recession in many markets in Europe, its main market.
+Peugeot Citroen, which makes two-thirds of France's cars, is being hit by a deepening recession in many markets in Europe, its main market.
 The company's share price has sunk nearly 60 percent over the last year.
 With news of the massive 2012 charge having been unveiled by the company last week, investors were not taken by surprise with Wednesday's announcement.
 The stock rebounded from recent lows, and was up 2.5 percent at (EURO)6.09 in early trading.

 Peugeot's troubles, which were already signaled by the near $1 billion loss it recorded in the first half of the year, have drawn concern at the highest levels of the French government.
 Last week the budget minister openly floated the idea of the government taking a stake in Peugeot, but the idea was immediately batted down by the finance minister.